 Is Your Bottled Water Acidic or Alkaline?

 We’ve put together a list showing the pH values of some of the most popular brands of bottled water.
-We’ve excluded alkaline water from this list since most alkaline brands accurately state their pH on their bottles.
+We’ve excluded alkaline water from this list since most alkaline brands show their pH on their bottles.
 However we are including our own TEN Spring Water for comparison to standard bottled water.

 TEN spring water: pH level 10